 - Role: Work directly with sea turtles at a conservation centre, help care for captive breeding crocodiles, and conduct wildlife research

 - Main research focus: Conservation of sea turtles, crocodiles, and native birds

 - Local Languages: Spanish

-Our Conservation Project in Mexico is located in Cuyutlan and Tecoman on the Pacific coast of Colima.
+Our Conservation Project in Mexico is located in Cuyutlan on the Pacific coast of Colima.
 Here, you will work at a turtle conservation centre (based close to a beautiful stretch of black sand beach), crocodile centre, and a large lagoon next to the turtle centre.

 During your week abroad, you will participate in various activities aimed at protecting endangered turtle species, as well as crocodiles and birds.
 Working with turtles will be your main focus, and you will help count and collect eggs laid on the beach.
 Most of the eggs are collected during night-time patrols and are then buried in a corral at the centre to keep them safe from predators and poachers.
 If any eggs hatch while you are at the project, you can help release the hatchlings into the sea.